 Where were you when the Berlin Wall came down?
 It’s one of those days you remember, like 9/11 or when John Lennon was shot.
 Did you find out from the evening news?
 Were you at work, school, or not even a twinkle in your parents’ eyes?

 I watched it happen from a hotel room in Alice Springs, in the centre of Australia.
 Outside, the desert heat was unbearable, like the end of the world in a sci fi movie.
 Even the flies were hiding from the sun.
 Inside, my air conditioning was on high and the curtains half-closed against the brightness beyond.
 The television was on and I was gripped by scenes taking place in wintry Berlin on the other side of the world.

-During the 1970s I had lived in Germany for a while, and been a member of the Communist Party.
+When i was younger, I had lived in Germany for a while, and been a member of the Communist Party.
 It was with special interest, then, that I watched the scenes in Berlin.
 People were swarming over the Wall while soldiers stood by with embarrassed faces.
-Some perched on top, playing guitars.
+Some people perched on top, playing guitars.
 Others swung sledgehammers, sending chunks of concrete flying through the air, to cheers from the crowd.
 I couldn’t believe what I was seeing.

 The fall of the Berlin Wall became a symbol of the collapse of Communism.
 One by one, countries in the Russian empire overthrew their rulers and became democratic republics.
 There was one exception, though – a country which didn’t follow that path.
 Instead, it was simply eliminated.
 It disappeared.
 That country was the DDR or Democratic Republic of Germany.
 Or as we knew it, East Germany.